QuokeCola/ECE470_Project/README.md

 <img src="filtered_data.png"/>

-The gaussian blur not only helped us extended the shape, but also provide a way to find the direction of YAW.
-As our sprayer should always face to the object to be disinfected, normally, we need to fit the function of route and calculate the curvature, which could be very complicated.
-Instead, with blurred image, direction could be easily obtained by taking the gradient.
+The gaussian blur not only helped us find the route position, but also provide a way to find the direction of YAW for each point.
+As our sprayer should always face to the object to be disinfected, YAW is normally derived by fitting the function of route and calculating the curvature, which could be very complicated.
+Instead, with blurred image, direction could be obtained by taking the gradient.
 Then our route for arbitrary objects could be generated.

 <img src="generated_trace.png"/>